Falmouth graduate lands Wildlife Photographer of the Year cover

 Can you share any tips to students who want to work in wildlife photography?

-Don’t limit yourself to only shooting wildlife photography and take a marketing course.
+Don’t limit yourself to only taking wildlife photography and enrol on a marketing course.

 Your ability to market yourself, sadly, is far more important than your photographic talent.
 Videography for social media is crucial, and being able to talk to camera is equally important.
 I know some phenomenal photographers who really struggle to make a living, and I also know some pretty average ones who are making a fortune - they just market themselves better.